19hours/sg-statutes/Acts/Securities and Futures Act.md

 [1/2005]

-(2B) Notwithstanding subsection (3A), a person does not contravene subsection (1) by presenting, before a prospectus or profile statement is registered by the Authority, oral or written material —
+(2B) Notwithstanding subsection (3A), a person does not contravene subsection (1) —

-(a) on matters contained in a preliminary document which has been lodged with the Authority, to institutional investors, relevant persons as defined in section 305(5) or persons to whom an offer referred to in section 305(2) is to be made; or
+(a) by presenting, before a prospectus or profile statement is registered by the Authority, oral or written material on matters contained in a preliminary document which has been lodged with the Authority, to institutional investors, relevant persons as defined in section 305(5) or persons to whom an offer referred to in section 305(2) is to be made; or

-(b) on matters contained in the prospectus or profile statement which has been lodged with the Authority, for the sole purpose of equipping any of the following persons with knowledge of the collective investment scheme to market the scheme under the Financial Advisers Act (Cap.
-110):
+(b) by presenting oral or written material on matters contained in a prospectus, profile statement or product highlights sheet which has been lodged with the Authority in respect of an offer of units in a collective investment scheme, before the prospectus or profile statement is registered by the Authority, for the sole purpose of equipping any of the following persons with knowledge of the collective investment scheme in order to enable the person to carry on the regulated activity of dealing in securities, or to provide any financial advisory service, in relation to the units in the collective investment scheme:

+(i) a person licensed under this Act in respect of dealing in securities;

+(ii) an exempt person;

+(iii) a person who is a representative in respect of dealing in securities under this Act;

+(iv) a representative of an exempt person;

-(i) a person licensed under that Act in respect of marketing of collective investment schemes;
+(v) a person licensed under the Financial Advisers Act (Cap.
+110) in respect of marketing of collective investment schemes;

-(ii) an exempt financial adviser;
+(vi) an exempt financial adviser;

-(iii) a person who is a representative in respect of marketing of collective investment schemes under that Act;
+(vii) a person who is a representative in respect of marketing of collective investment schemes under the Financial Advisers Act;

-[2/2009 wef 26/11/2010]

-(iv) a representative of an exempt financial adviser.
+(viii) a representative of an exempt financial adviser.

-[1/2005]

-(2C) In subsection (2B), “exempt financial adviser” and “representative” have the same meanings as in section 2(1) of the Financial Advisers Act (Cap.
-110).

-[2/2009 wef 26/11/2010]
+[Act 34 of 2012 wef 19/08/2016]

+(2C) [Deleted by Act 34 of 2012 wef 19/08/2016]

-(3) For the avoidance of doubt, a person may disseminate a prospectus or profile statement that has been registered by the Authority under section 296 without contravening subsection (1).
+(3) For the avoidance of doubt, a person may disseminate either or both of the following without contravening subsection (1):

-[1/2005]
+(a) a prospectus or profile statement that has been registered by the Authority under section 296;

+(b) a product highlights sheet in respect of which section 296A(1)(a) and (b) has been complied with.

+[Act 34 of 2012 wef 19/08/2016]

 (3A) Before a prospectus or profile statement is registered, an advertisement or a publication does not contravene subsection (1) if it contains only the following: